goodix/amazon-freertos/README.md

 ## 3. Set UP the Development Environment

 The following instructions apply to Windows system.
-To build an Amazon-FreeRTOS development environment for GR5515-SK Board, the following software is required:
+To build an Amazon FreeRTOS development environment for GR5515-SK Board, the following software is required:

 - Keil µVision5: Integrated Development Environment (IDE) used by GR5515-SK Board
 - Device Family Pack (DFP) that supports ARM Cortex-M4 FPU Chip